Tree-Nation's CO2 offset methodology

 From carbon to CO2

 We utilize a conversion ratio of 3.667, representing the mass of carbon to that of CO2, to translate the average carbon content of a tree of a specific species into its corresponding CO2 value.
-We cap all species' measurements at ten years old, ensuring that they take place during peak absorption periods (between 10 and 35 years, on average) for swift impact in combatting climate change.
+We cap all species' measurements at ten years old, ensuring that they take place during peak absorption periods (between 10 and 35 years, on average) for swift impact in combating climate change.

 We take a conservative approach in our estimations.
 Although trees will continue to absorb CO2 beyond our measurement period, the offset figures we provide are guaranteed.
 This means you can confidently claim the impact listed on your Tree-Nation certificates.